DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/typetext.md

 ---------------------- | ------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------
 `selector`             | Function &#124; String &#124; Selector &#124; Snapshot &#124; Promise | Identifies the webpage element that will receive input focus.
 See [Select Target Elements](#select-target-elements).
 `text`                 | String                                            | The text to be typed into the specified webpage element.
 `options`&#160;*(optional)* | Object                                            | A set of options that provide additional parameters for the action.
 See [Options](#options).
-If this parameter is omitted, TestCafe sets the cursor to the end of the text before typing, thus preserving the text that is already in the input box.
+If this parameter is omitted, TestCafe sets the cursor to the end of the text before typing.
+This preserves the text that is already in the input box.

 The `t.typeText` action [clicks](click.md) the specified element before text is typed if this element is not focused.
 If the target element is not focused after the click, `t.typeText` does not type text.